 Yes.
 OpenVPN works with custom ROMs like DD-WRT, Tomato, Advanced Tomato, OpenWRT, AsusWRT/Merlin, pfSense.

-We offer OpenVPN (with different encryption types, TCP and UDP on several ports), PPTP, L2TP/IPsec.
+We offer support for OpenVPN (with different encryption types, TCP and UDP on several ports), IKEv2/IPsec, WireGuard (in beta), L2TP/IPsec.
 These are the most widely used protocols, so you should be able to use them on virtually any OS/devices such as smartphones, tablets, HTPCs etc. All protocols support strong encryption and we do not allow unencrypted connections.
-However, be aware that PPTP is an insecure protocol and we don't recommend to use it for anything sensitive.

 No, we don't.
-We believe it is insecure.
+We believe it is a risk for the privacy and security of users.